PawelGajo/nasa-apod-wallpapper/README.md

 setWallpaper(imgPath)
 ```

-Setting image as wallpapper works on Win10.
+Setting image as wallpapper works on Windows.